-Examine your environment.
+Examine your environment

 Stand in the sun; that is, take up an attitude with the sun behind you.
-If the situation does not allow this, you must try to keep the sun on your right side.
+If the situation does not allow this, yo umust try to keep the sun on your right side.
 In buildings, you must stand with the entrance behind you or to your right.
-Make sure that your rear is unobstructed, and that there is free space on your left, your right side being occupied with your side attitude.
+Make sure that your rear is unobstructed, and that there is free space on your left, your right side being occupied with your sword attitude.
 At night, if the enemy can be seen, keep the fire behind you and the entrance to your right, and otherwise take up your attitude as above.
 You must look down on the enemy, and take up your attitude on slightly higher places.
-For example, the Kamiza [residence of the ancestral spirit of a house; often a slightly raised recess in a wall (with ornaments).
-Slaegr] in a house is thought of as a high place.
+For example, the Kamiza in a house is thought of as a high place.

-When the fight comes, always endeavor to chase the enemy around to your left side.
+When the fight comes, always endeavour to chase the enemy around to your left side.
 Chase him towards awkward places, and try to keep him with his back to awkward places.
 When the enemy gets into an inconvenient position, do not let him look around, but conscientiously chase him around and pin him down.
 In houses, chase the enemy into the thresholds, lintels, doors, verandas, pillars, and so on, again not letting him see his situation.